Overview of U.S. Virgin Islands Testing Requirements

 - Submit appropriate applications.

 - Submit official transcripts from all accredited institutions.

 - Demonstrate proof of U.S. citizenship, permanent residency or other approved work status.

 - Complete a course in Virgin Islands history within the first year of employment.

 - Pass The Praxis Series® tests for their certification area.

 According to the Virgin Island's Board of Education's Certification document, there are also general course requirements for any person who would like to teach in the U.S. Virgin Islands.
 Elementary school teachers need 36 education credits, and secondary school teachers need 26 education credits.

 The U.S. Virgin Islands Department of Education offers comprehensive details on certification requirements.

-Beginning with the 2014–15 testing year, ETS will discontinue paper-delivered testing.
-However, tests will be available in a paper-delivered format as required for ADA accommodations.
+As of the 2014–15 testing year, ETS discontinued paper-delivered testing.
+However, Praxis® tests will continue to be available in a paper-delivered format as required for ADA accommodations.
 All scores for previously administered paper-delivered tests are reportable for 10 years from the date the test was taken.